 When most people think of Hawaii, surfing comes to mind.
 Hawaii is one of the surfing capitols of the world and Maui is no exception.
 With mostly consistent waves year round, tropical waters and easy beginner breaks, surfing in Maui is a great way to enjoy this island in the water.

-If you are new to surfing book a surf lesson to get an understanding of the fundamentals/techniques of the sport, how the line ups work and a better understanding of the waves and ocean.
+If you are new to surfing book a surf lesson to get familiar with the fundamentals/techniques of the sport, how the line ups work and a better understanding of the waves and ocean.
 If you are a more experienced surfer it is still recommended that you book a lesson instead of renting a surfboard and going out to your nearest beach.

 A surf instructor can easily point you in the right direction based on your experience, and will help you avoid any possible rip currents, hidden reefs and rocks.
 Plus you’ll also skip any chance for local tension by going out with a certified guide and to get an understanding and lay of the land.